7 Signs You Need to Hire a Chief of Staff

 There is always a strategic project that matters but never becomes urgent enough to get done: an estate plan update, a vendor audit, a household operations manual, a succession plan.
 A chief of staff takes ownership of those high-impact, low-urgency projects and drives them to completion.

-7. Your Current Support Staff Is Overwhelmed
+7. Your Support Team Is Overwhelmed

 If your executive support team is maxed out and you are asking assistants to take on strategic work they were not hired for, the answer is not to overload them further.
 The answer is to bring in someone at the right level to handle the strategic layer.